Transpersonal: Etymology

 The term has an early precedent in the writing of philosopher William James, who used the term "Trans-personal" in one of his lectures from 1905.
 However, this early terminology, introduced by James, had a different meaning than the current one and its context was philosophy, not psychology, which is where the term is mostly used these days.

 There has also been some speculation of an early precedent of the term in the writings of Carl Jung, as a result of the work of Jung's translators.
 It regards the Jungian term ueberpersonlich, used by Jung in a paper from 1917, which in later English translations appeared as superpersonal, and later, transpersonal.
 In a later, revised, version of the Psychology of the Unconscious (1942) there was even a chapter heading called "The Personal and the Collective (or Transpersonal) Unconscious".

 However, the etymology, as it is currently used in academic writing, is mostly associated with the human potential movement of the 1960s and the founders of the field of transpersonal psychology; Anthony Sutich, Abraham Maslow and Stanislav Grof.
 According to Vich all three had used the term as early as 1967, in order to describe new ideas in the field of Psychology.
 In 1968 the term was selected by the founding editors of the Journal of Transpersonal Psychology, Abraham Maslow and Anthony Sutich, in order to represent a new area of psychological inquiry.
-Porter locates the start of the so-called transpersonal psychology movement to the American west-coast in the late 1960s.
-In addition to Maslow, Vich and Grof the movement was associated with the names of Ken Wilber, Frances Vaughan, Roger Walsh and Seymoor Boorstein.
+Porter locates the start of the so-called transpersonal psychology movement to the American West Coast in the late 1960s.
+In addition to Maslow, Vich and Grof the movement was associated with the names of Ken Wilber, Frances Vaughan, Roger Walsh and Seymour Boorstein.

 According to Powers the term "transpersonal" starts to show up in academic journals from 1970 and onwards.
 The use of the term in academic literature is documented in Psychological Abstracts and Dissertations Abstracts.
 The use of the term grew during the 1970s and 1980s and stabilized in the 1990s.